Sebastianhju/Runeterra-5e/Items/Rare Items.md

 **Vampiric**: You learn the Vampiric Touch spell and can cast it once a day without expending any mana.
 When you cast the spell you have a +6 to hit, unless your spellcasting class has a better modifier.

 **Vampires Curse**: You heal equal to half the necrotic damage you deal, but whenever you take radiant damage you gain stacks of grievous wounds equal to the damage taken.
-If you gain ten or more stacks of grievois wonds in one hit, you gain two stacks of exhaustion.
+If you gain ten or more stacks of grievous wonds in one hit, you gain two stacks of exhaustion.

 ---